 There were no public questions or statements.

-145 Draft Recommendations on the Community Governance Reviews relating to the unparished town centres in Harrogate and Scarborough

-Considered - A report of the Assista p Shief Executive (Legal & Democratic Services) to OFFICIAL present draft recommendations for new town councils for Harrogate and Scarborough, along with proposed minor amendments to parish boundaries in Scarborough.
+145 Draft Recommendations on the Community Governance Reviews relating to the unparished town centres in Harrogate and Scarborough present draft recommendations for new town councils for Harrogate and Scarborough, along with proposed minor amendments to parish boundaries in Scarborough.